 Rollover Crashes & Roof Crush Accidents

 A rollover of a heavy truck can take a serious toll on both a person's health and financial standing.
 In fact, according to a study by the National Highway Traffic and Safety Administration, over 100 truck rollover accidents result in wrongful death or incapacitating injuries for victims every year.
 Truck rollovers are defined by a truck turning onto the side or the top of the vehicle.
-It is often seen in cases where a car and truck are about to hit head on, when both swerve quickly to avoid an accident.
+It is often seen in cases where a car and truck are about to hit head on, when both swerve quickly.
 Instead, the truck is thrust onto its side and possibly rolls several times before stopping.
 The force of a rollover is great and many drivers are catastrophically injury when involved in such a truck accident.
 Furthermore, when another vehicle becomes involved, their damage is often catastrophic.

 What Are Contributing Factors to Large Truck Rollover Crashes?

 Recent statistics show that 15,000 commercial trucks experience rollover every single year-averaging to about 1 rollover for every million miles of truck travel.
 Due to the size and weight of large trucks, it is no surprise that these accidents are often associated with catastrophic injuries and even fatalities for individuals who are involved; for example, consider the fact that while only 4% of all trucking accidents involve rollover, more than 12% of all fatal truck accidents resulted from it.
 In The Large Truck Crash Causation Study performed by the Federal Motor Carrier Safety Administration, it was found that there are several contributing factors to these accidents, which include the following:

 - High speed on curved roadways

 - The cargo that the truck was carrying

 - Poor brake condition / defective brakes

 - Inattentive or distracted drivers

 - Fatigued drivers who dozed / fell asleep